mumbleskates/bilrost/README.md

 ### Services

-`prost-build` allows a custom code-generator to be used for processing `service` definitions.
+`bilrost-build` allows a custom code-generator to be used for processing `service` definitions.
 This can be used to output Rust traits according to an application's specific needs.